aws-samples/arduino-aws-greengrass-iot/README.md

--   enter ESP32 in the search field as indicated below and install the new eps32 board manager:
+-   Enter ESP32 in the search field as indicated below and install the new eps32 board manager:

 <p align="center">